rashed-miah/rashed-miah/README.md

 ## 🧠 About Me
 I'm a passionate Full Stack Developer with expertise in modern web technologies.
 I am currently pursuing my B.Sc. in Computer Science and Engineering at Green University of Bangladesh.
-I specialize in building secure, scalable, and user-friendly applications using
+I specialize in building secure, scalable, and user-friendly applications using :
 - **React.js**, **Express.js**, **MongoDB**
 - Currently Learning with **Next.js**

+---

+## 🔨 Currently Working On

+🩺 **HealthCare** - Hospital Management System (Full Stack)

+---

 ## 🌐 Portfolio: